 And now, because I’m hoping that most of you have stopped reading by now, I’m going to make some further food confessions.
 You see, it seems that I’ve been running on empty quite a lot these past few months.
 Running on empty, walking on empty, going to class and shopping and sleeping on empty… you get the point.
 Yes, I have been a bad food eater!

-Now, it’s not that I have some weird body image thing and am trying to lose weight or anything (though I admit to feeling flabby, but that’s an issue of toning, not weight loss).
+Now, it’s not that I have some weird body image thing and am trying to lose weight or anything (although I admit to feeling flabby, that’s an issue of toning, not weight loss).
 It’s just that I’ve not been in a good routine for a very long time.
-If I’m further honest, these poor eating habits have been with me since Paul died—so way, way, way too long.
+If I’m further honest, these poor eating habits have been with me since Paul died – so way, way, way too long.

 I rarely eat breakfast and I rarely eat lunch.
 So by the time I do eat, I am so hungry that I can’t eat very much or I gorge myself on all sorts of unhealthy, salty, fatty foods.
 And if I’m further honest, part of the problem is that I can’t be bothered to cook for myself most days.
 I mean, I try to do it, but it’s really hard (i.e.: sad, lonely, and pathetic) to cook for one.